-Most modern homes and apartments make use of a water pump to add extra pressure to the water supply where needed, sometimes they can give problems and need a water pump service.
-This ensures the extension of the lifespan of your water pump and can help prevent any costly breakdowns of any components.
-Some of the main types of pumps used are the Walrus TQ400, the Grundfos MQ3-35 and the Grundfos Scala2.
+Most modern homes and apartments make use of a water pump to add extra pressure to the water supply.
+Sometimes they can give problems and need a water pump service.
+Ultimately this ensures the extension of the lifespan of your water pump.
+This in turn can help prevent any costly breakdowns of any components.
+Usually, the most common types of pumps used are the Walrus TQ400, the Grundfos MQ3-35 and the Grundfos Scala2.

 Domestic Water Pump Use

 Due to the age and condition of the mains water supply pipes in Dublin, the water pressure is kept relatively low in most areas.
-This helps to prevent leaks or pipes bursting on the network and minimizes water lost underground.
+This helps to prevent leaks or pipes bursting on the network and minimizes water lost into the ground.

-Unfortunately, this means that the water that you get into your home is of very low pressure and makes for a very poor shower and a long bath running time.
+Consequently, this means that the water that you get into your home is of very low pressure.
+This makes for a very poor shower and a long bath running time.
 So how can this be improved?

-This can be achieved by using a shower pump, a booster pump or a pressurised system water pump.
+This can be achieved by using a shower pump, a booster pump or a pressurised cylinder water pump.